 51. Front Box Jump

-Box jump exercise is one of the best bodyweight cardio exercises to get your heart rate up and burn calories.
-Doing this frequently helps power up speed, stamina, explosiveness, and jumping ability while bolstering your lower body strength.
+Box jumping is one of the best bodyweight cardio exercises for raising your heart rate and burning calories.
+Frequent box jumping helps increase speed, stamina, explosiveness, and jumping ability while bolstering lower body strength.

-How to: Stand a couple of inches away from the box (or bench) and jump high in the air and land on the box.
+How to: Stand a couple of inches away from the box (or bench), jump high in the air, and land on the box.
 Jump back and return.

 52. Lateral Box Jump

-The lateral box jump is another excellent exercise to reinforce lower body muscles, boost aerobic fitness, and improve athletic performance.
+The lateral box jump is another excellent exercise for strengthening lower body muscles, boosting aerobic fitness, and improving athletic performance.
 Combining this exercise with the front box jump helps you achieve better fitness.

 How to: Stand tall to the right side of the box, a couple of inches away.
 Jump high and land softly onto the box.
 Jump back and repeat.